gklptrgt/Futures-Toolkit---Chrome-Extension/README.md

 # Futures Toolkit - Chrome-Extension 🛠
-I wanted to calculate my positions possible profit and loses in a fast way and came up with this idea.
+I wanted to calculate my positions, possible profit and losses in a fast way and came up with this idea.

 This is a JavaScript function that calculates the potential profit and risk of a trade based on the user input for return on equity (ROE), leverage, and margin.